Whether you’re looking to spend 100 nights on the trail or want to stick to a tight budget, we’ve found the best backpacking tents of 2022.

-So, picking a tent largely comes down to how you plan to use it.
+In general, picking a tent largely comes down to how you plan to use it.
 If you need help deciding, check out our buyer’s guide.
 And if you’re looking for something roomier for car camping or family camping, we have a separate review of the best camping tents.

 Each tent excels in one or more of these aspects, and we have awarded outstanding models “Best of Rating” corresponding to their outstanding qualities.
 So whether you are pinching pennies, ready to splurge on the tent of your dreams, or just wanting to replace your tattered gear, we have found a tent that can fit your budget and needs.

 The Best Backpacking Tents of 2022

 Best Overall Backpacking Tent: Big Agnes Copper Spur HV UL2